-Lisa Burkholder joined Penn Memory Center in September 2013 as a master’s level social work (MSW) intern.
-She graduated from Princeton University in 2010 with her bachelor’s degree in psychology, and subsequently worked in Dr. Murray Grossman’s FTD Center at Penn for 2 years as a research specialist, before deciding to apply to social work programs.
+Natalie Jengo joined Penn Memory Center in September 2014.
+She graduated from Rowan University in 2013 with her bachelor’s degree in Psychology.
 She is currently a second-year MSW student at the University of Pennsylvania.

-During her year-long internship at the Penn Memory Center, Lisa will work as a health educator, helping families better understand their diagnosis and providing resources and support.
-She will also participate as a co-facilitator in our psycho-educational group for caregivers, perform individual psychotherapy, and be involved with other PMC programs and services.
+During her year-long internship at the Penn Memory Center, Natalie will work as a health educator, helping families better understand their diagnoses as well as providing resources and support.
+She will also participate as a co-facilitator in our psycho-educational group for caregivers, offer resources to patients and their families in the Geriatric Psychiatry department as a part of the Ralston House, and be involved with other PMC programs and services.

 Eliza Sankar-Gorton is a Summer 2014 intern working on our Making Sense of Alzheimer’s project.
 She is a student at Wesleyan University majoring in Science and Society.
 At Wesleyan she works with the Huffington Post as an editor-at-large and is active as an assistant director for two student-run dance organizations.